IMPRESS your visitors

 Video Game Design Portfolio

-The illustrated picture of Gael himself and the black background with blue and white accents all come together to create a unique and quirky video game design portfolio.
+The illustrated picture of Gael himself and the black background with blue and white accents combine to create a unique and quirky video game design portfolio.

-The website is pretty straightforward, all the details are available right on the home page, but the subtle addition like the illustration and movement of the pictures, add a certain depth to the portfolio.
+The website is pretty straightforward; all the details are available right on the home page, but subtle additions like the illustration and movement of the pictures add a certain depth to the portfolio.

-If you are looking for a website that is easy to navigate but still maintains the developer’s unique aesthetics, then you must check this portfolio out.
+If you are looking for a website that is easy to navigate but still maintains the developer’s unique aesthetics, you must check out this portfolio.

 9. Jack Bromhead